akastia/labMoviesApp/README.md

 ### New Features.

-+ added a filter the movies
++ added a filter for the tv show
 + drowdown menu in the site header

 ## TMDB endpoints.